The Early Signs of Diabetes

 Two of them go hand in hand: excessive thirst and frequent urination.

-Along with thirst, one of the early warning symptoms diabetes is increased hunger as well.
+Along with thirst, one of the early warning symptoms of diabetes is increased hunger as well.
 This is because the cells in the body do not get the energy they need from glucose, so they feel starved.

 Suffering from fatigue and weakness is common in several illnesses, but it is also caused by diabetes.